 There are a few things to keep in mind to prepare you for a safe trip with your baby or toddler at the Grand Canyon.

 - Research your planned hikes and trail conditions.
 You’ll want to know which hikes have steep drop-offs, which viewpoints have guardrails, and which trails are paved or unpaved.
 (More details on that below!)
 When you arrive, you can ask a park ranger about any current conditions you should be aware of, especially as it relates to hiking with young children.

 - Research current weather and road conditions.
-The National Park Service posts updates on conditions here.
+The National Park Service posts updates on conditions.
 If it’s going to be warm or sunny, you’ll want to bring plenty of sunscreen, water, and a sun hat with a wide brim.

-- Do not feed the wildlife.
+- Don’t feed the wildlife.
 Don’t approach wildlife and don’t offer animals human food.
 We saw plenty of signs saying the most dangerous animal at the Grand Canyon is the squirrel!

 - Stay on marked trails.
 If you leave the trail, you could get lost or encounter a steep drop-off.
 Be sure to stick to the clearly marked trails.